Skip to Content

 Go on a scenic flight or glacier landing

 Judging by this list, what I’m about to say has little to no credibility!
 But few experiences in New Zealand were as amazing as this one!
-Flying high above the mountains over the west coast and Mount Cook was one of the best experiences of my life.
+Flying high above the mountains over the West Coast and Mount Cook was one of the best experiences of my life.

-I really couldn’t believe how beautiful the scenic flight was there and being in a helicopter for the first time blew my mind.
 Writing about this actually gets me emotional so I’ll leave it with this – if you can afford it, do it, you really won’t regret or forget it!
+You can reserve this scenic flight for $434 NZD and be sure to book this tour in advance, as it is a popular activity!

-Explore Franz Josef and Fox Glacier
+Go glacier trekking on Franz Josef and Fox Glacier

 Where to stay in Franz Josef and Fox Glacier